loksonarius/wanikani-userscripts/wanikani-reorder-buttons/README.md

 [WaniKani SRS Reorder Button](https://greasyfork.org/en/scripts/29673-wanikani-srs-reorder-button).
 Their original WaniKani community post can be found [here](https://community.wanikani.com/t/wanikani-srs-reorder-button/17880).
 Most of the credit for this script goes to them!
-Major thanks as well to rfindley and BIsTheAnswer for their help in the forums, as well as rfindley's publishing of the [WaniKani Open Framework](https://github.com/rfindley/wanikani-open-framework)!
+Major credit goes to rfindley aswell for their work maintaining the [WaniKani Open Framework](https://github.com/rfindley/wanikani-open-framework)!

+## Special Thanks

+Below is a list of WK users I'd like to thank for helping maintain this userscript with their technical insight!

+- rfindley
+- BIsTheAnswer
+- Kumirei

 ## Features